ashishxpatel/bsides_workshop/README.md

     }
 ```

-10) Let's configure our S3 bucket to send to an SQS queue
+10) Let's configure our S3 bucket to send to an SNS queue.

 9) Now we'll need to configure ingestion to Splunk from CloudTrail, we'll need to create an IAM user that has